The best Cyber Monday deals 2020

 Best Cyber Monday apparel deals

 This is one of the most aggressive Cyber Monday deals we've seen from Nike.
-Currently, the retailer is taking up to 40% off select sneakers, tech fleece, apparel, and backpacks.
+Currently, the retailer is taking an extra 25% off select sneakers, tech fleece, apparel, and backpacks.
 After discount, prices start as low as $7.
 View Deal

 Amazon is having a massive sale on Adidas sneakers, apparel, and backpacks.
 These early Cyber Monday deals knock up to 80% off Adidas gear.
 For instance, you can get the Adidas Women's Edge Lux 4 Running Shows (pictured) for $41.30.
 View Deal